fbpx

 From Everest Base Camp to Everest Summit

-There are also quite a few snowstorms near the summit, so you should take that into consideration.
+There are also quite a few snowstorms near the summit, so you should consider that.
 The region continues to experience unpredictable weather.
-Before you start your adventure, consider the weather forecast and don’t ignore warnings.
+Before you start your adventure, consider the weather forecast, and don’t ignore warnings.

 Landing and taking off from Lukla can also be difficult due to unpredictable weather.
 Flight cancellations and delays are common.
-In the past, severe weather could often leave travellers stranded at airports.
+In the past, severe weather could often leave travelers stranded at airports.

 The weather at Everest Base Camp is unpredictable and challenging.
 In the daytime, you might experience the extreme temperature range at EBC.
 In the Everest region, the nights are much cooler than the days.
-Base camp temperatures hover around -12°C. In spite of this, the Base Camp can get up to 15 degrees Celsius and has winds up to 6 mph.
+Base camp temperatures hover around -12°C. Despite this, the Base Camp can get up to 15 degrees Celsius and has winds up to 6 mph.

 Issuing avalanches